-MSLM is able to receive a series of MIDI Control Changes messages to turn on or off the status of each function.
+MSLM is able to receive a series of MIDI Control Changes messages to turn on/off status of each function.

 All CC numbers available are in the following list, by keeping in mind we consider the single value of each CC like 0 = off, 127 = on.